Originally "carbon steel" was used by the cutlers.

 The high carbon content improves the cutting performance and makes the blade easier to sharpen.

 However over time the blade can change color and go black.
-This is quite normal and harmlessl.
+This is quite Normal and harmless.

 Carbon steel knives also rust very easily.